-IGNITION TIMING .- See Fig. G. Set the distributor contact points to 0.020" gap at full separation.
+IGNITION TIMING. - See Fig. 11.
+Set the distributor contact points to 0.020" gap at full separation.
 There are stamped markings on the flywheel which can be seen by removing the small flywheel inspection hole cover on the right side of the engine.
-Turn the engine over with the hand crank until the No. 1 piston is coming up on the compression stroke.
+Crank the engine over with the hand crank until the No. 1 piston is coming up on the compression stroke.
 Slowly crank the engine until the flywheel mark IGN centers in the inspection hole.
 At this point, the distributor rotor should point to the distributor cap tower for the No. 1 spark plug wire, and the distributor points should just separate.
-If the rotor points to the tower for the No. 4 spark plug wire, it will be necessary to remove the distributor, lift the drive shaft in the cylinder head and turn it one half turn.
+If the rotor points to the tower for the No. 4 spark plug wire, it will be necessary to remove the distributor. lift the drive shaft in the cylinder head and turn it one half turn.
 Start the plant and allow it to reach operating temperature.
 Test the spark advance by applying a full electrical load.
 Slow the engine by pulling on the governor arm, then release and allow the engine to suddenly accelerate.
 There should be one or two "pings" or detonation knocks.
 If no ping is heard, advance the timing.
 If a continuous ping is present, retard the timing.
 Advance or retard the spark timing as necessary by loosening the distributor clamp and turning the distributor body slightly clockwise to advance, or counterclockwise to retard.
 Retighten the clamp screw.
 Keep the spark advanced as far as possible without causing a "ping", or detonation under normal running conditions.

-PISTON RING REPLACEMENT.- The piston and connecting rod assemblies are removed from the tops of the cylinders.
+PISTON RING REPLACEMENT. - The piston and connecting rod assemblies are removed from the tops of the cylinders.
 Check the cylinders for out of round, tapered or scored condition.
 Rebore for oversize pistons if necessary.
 Any ridge worn at the top of the cylinder should be removed if not reboring.

 Two compression rings and one oil control ring are used on each piston.
 Fit each ring to its individual cylinder, checking the gap between the ring ends by placing the ring squarely in the cylinder in a position corresponding to the bottom of its travel.
-See Fig. H. The correct gap is from 0.008 to 0.013".
+See Fig. 12.
+The correct, gap is t from .007 to .017" for compression rings, .008 to .016" for oil rings.
 Do not use rings which require too much filing to obtain the correct gap.
-If using the old pistons, clean all ring grooves of carbon deposits and see that oil return holes are open.
-See that each ring fits its groove properly, with 0.0015" to 0.002" clearance.
+If using the old pistons, clean all ring grooves of carbon despoits and see that oil return holes are open.
+See that each ring fits its groove properly, with 0.001 to 0.0025" clearance.
 Rings of the tapered type will be marked "TOP" or may be otherwise easily identified, and this taper must be installed with the smaller diameter toward the closed end of the piston.
 Fit the proper ring in each ring groove on the piston, spacing the gaps equally around the circumference of the piston, and no gap directly in line with the piston pin.